Kwesi20000/sorting_algorithms/README.md

-This is a and  Our sorting algorithm readme
+This is a a  Our sorting algorithm readme